YahyaAhmad/QRCode-Gym-System/README.md

 # QRCode-Gym-System

-This project uses Node JS.
+This project uses Node JS as backend, Javascript and JQuery as frontend.
 You must install node js first before starting it.

 The server file is: server.js.
 You can start it using "node server.js", it will open a google chrome tab with the address "localhost:3000".
 Or you can navigate to that address manually if you like it.